 NATO and Libyan rebels play the blame game

-It is now nine days since NATO took command of the Libyan operation from the US.
+NATO’s leadership is coming under more and more fire over its military operations in Libya for being ineffective and making mistakes.It is now nine days since NATO took command of the Libyan operation from the US.
 In the last week alone, two confirmed friendly fire NATO air strikes left a total of over 20 rebels dead and dozens injured, so there is no wonder tensions are running high in the desert.
 Particularly because NATO’s Secretary General Anders Fogh Rasmussen, while publicly regretting the loss of lives, has not come out and said that he as the leader of the coalition is sorry for the unfortunate strikes.NATO is essentially arguing that it was not aware that rebels were using tanks prior to the ill-fated air strikes and mistook them for Gaddafi troops.

 Gaddafi forces advance on rebel-controlled Ajdabiya